Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Nikah Khawani

-Nikah can be performed in both- Asaalatan i.e., In the presence of the couple in close proximity and Wakalatan i.e., In the presence of the witnesses.
+Nikah can be performed in both- Asaalatan, i.e., In the presence of the couple nearby and Wakalatan, i.e., In the presence of the witnesses.
 The Qazi (priest) recites the verses from the Quran and prays for the long happiness & prosperity of the newlywed couple.
 Everyone congratulates the couple on the new beginning.

-On the day of Yini Wol, close ones are invited to treat themselves with the lavish feast called Kashmiri Wazwan.
-Everyone gives their blessings to the couple for a long happy married life.
+On the day of Yini Wol, close ones are invited to treat themselves to the Kashmiri Wazwan lavish feast.
+Everyone blesses the couple for a long, happy married life.

 Mahraaz Saal